Be at peace and confident

 When your period of meditation is over, do your utmost to maintain the flow of the japa of Om in time with your breathing in all your activities.
 For those who diligently and continually apply themselves, attainment is inevitable.

-When you find yourself with some time, even a few minutes, during the day, sit and meditate.
+Whenever you find yourself with some time, even a few minutes, sit and meditate.
 Every little bit certainly does help.

 Length of meditation